cloudera-labs/hms-mirror/README.md

 `hms-mirror` is pre-built with CDP libraries and they WILL NOT be compatible with LEGACY kerberos environments.
 A Kerberos connection can only be made to ONE cluster when the clusters are NOT running the same 'major' version of Hadoop.

-To attach to a LEGACY HS2, run `hms-mirror` with the `--hadoop-classpath` commandline option.
+To attach to a LEGACY HS2, run `hms-mirror` with the `--hadoop-classpath` command-line option.
 This will strip the CDP libraries from `hms-mirror` and use the hosts Hadoop libraries by calling `hadoop classpath` to locate the binaries needed to do this.

 #### Features

 Features are a way to inject special considerations into the replay of a schema between clusters.
-Using the `-f` option you can specify the 'features' you want to use on the schemas.
+Using the `-f` option, you can specify the 'features' you want to use on the schemas.
 Features should only be used when you know a particular scenario exists.
 Don't use them automatically.

 ##### BAD_ORC_DEF